The City requires that blasting companies are insured and that they issue notification to neighbouring property owners.

 Blasting is regulated by WorkSafeBC

-WorkSafeBC oversees blasting in British Columbia.
+WorkSafeBC oversees blasting work practices in British Columbia.
 They are responsible for issuing Blasting Tickets to qualified individual and ensuring safe blasting practices.

 WorkSafeBC considers proper blasting notification as follows: